Herring-UGAECSE-2920/Class-Instructions/deliverables/deliverable2.md

 2. Create your team attendance sheet and upload it to the Deliverable 2 assignment folder on ELC.

 3. Document the existing behavior of the plotter by taking notes/pictures/videos (add these to your Weekly Project Management Report).
-Upload a short video (30 seconds or less) to ELC assignment.
+Upload a short video (30 seconds or less) to the Progress Deliverables folder on ELC.
 You can also attach a link to your short video.

 4. Go though the Raspberry Pi setup, and acquaint yourself with working on the Pi/Github/etc.